security-companion/security-awareness-training/security-awareness-training-en.md

 ---

+- When using seeling platforms only communicate with others over the official contact application of the plaform
+  - If a potential buyer is contacting you via messenger then be cautious
+  - Don't allow others to pressure you but instead abort contact if in doubt

+---

 - If you receive an e-mail with a suspicious attachment from a friend/colleague, call the sender before opening the attachment to check if the e-mail is legitimate
 - Look for the lock in the browser bar ![w:50 h:50](https://security-companion.net/static/lock.jpg)
   - Attention: The lock only means that the connection between browser and client is encrypted